jrgp/linfo/README.md

  - Have hwmon set up in /sys.
 This is enabled by default and works by default at least on recent ubuntu versions

-For cups/samba/truecrypt support:
+For cups/samba/truecrypt/extension support:
- - Look at the extensions part of the site
+ - Look for files named class.ext_something_.php in the lib/ folder and open them up in a text editor to see their instructions for use

 ### TODO:
  - Support for other Unix operating systems (Hurd, IRIX, AIX, HP UX, etc)